-Top 10 Interracial Marriage Statistics
+Top 10 Interracial Marriage Statistics for 2022

 - 26% of Hispanic newlywed men have a spouse of a different ethnicity or race.